-Snakebite is a Neglected Tropical Disease that annually kills over 95,000 people residing in some of the world’s most disadvantaged subsistence farming communities, and leaves 2-300,000 surviving victims with permanent physical disabilities/disfigurements.
-It is the rural impoverished African and Asian communities, and particularly the most economically-important and educationally-vulnerable 10-30 year olds, that suffer disproportionally high rates of snakebite mortality and morbidity.
+Snakebite is a Neglected Tropical Disease that annually kills 81,000-138000 people residing in some of the world’s most disadvantaged subsistence farming communities, and leaves 400,000 surviving victims with permanent physical disabilities/disfigurements.
+It is the rural impoverished African and Asian communities, and particularly the most economically important and educationally vulnerable 10-30 year olds, that suffer disproportionally high rates of snakebite mortality and morbidity.
 Snakebite is therefore both a consequence and cause of tropical poverty.

-Throughout the 50 year history of the Centre, its objective has been to conduct a diverse portfolio of research activity to better understand the biology of snake venoms, and use this information to improve the efficacy, safety and affordability of antivenom treatment of tropical snakebite victims.
-The Centre and its staff, led by Professor Rob Harrison, is part of the LSTM Department of Tropical Disease Biology and its herpetarium hosts the largest and most diverse collection of tropical venomous snakes in UK to support its research activities.
+Throughout the 50-year history of the Centre, its objective has been to conduct a diverse portfolio of research activity to better understand the biology of snake venoms and use this information to improve the efficacy, safety and affordability of antivenom treatment of tropical snakebite victims.
+The Centre and its staff, led by Professor Rob Harrison, is part of the LSTM Department of Tropical Disease Biology and herpetarium hosts the largest and most diverse collection of tropical venomous snakes in the UK to support its research activities.

 EchiTAb Study Group

-In response to a 2003 request from the Nigerian Federal Ministry of Health, the Alistair Reid Venom Research Unit and University of Oxford formed the EchiTAb Study Group – a collaboration of clinicians, scientists, and antivenom manufacturers.
-With Nigerian Government funding, the EchiTAb Study Group imported the most medically-important Nigerian snakes into Liverpool, extracted their venom and provided it to antivenom manufacturers in UK (MicroPharm Ltd) and Costa Rica (Instituto Clodomiro Picado) who developed (i) a monospecific antivenom to the saw-scaled viper and (ii) a polyspecific antivenom to treat envenoming by all three species shown.
+The EchiTAb Study Group was a collaboration between the Nigerian Federal Ministry of Health, CSRI (then the Alistair Reid Venom Research Unit) and the University of Oxford to resolve the antivenom crisis in Nigeria.
+With Nigerian Government funding, the EchiTAb Study Group imported the most medically-important Nigerian snakes into Liverpool, extracted their venom and provided it to antivenom manufacturers in UK (MicroPharm Ltd) and Costa Rica (Instituto Clodomiro Picado) who developed (i) a monospecific antivenom to the saw-scaled viper and (ii) a polyspecific antivenom to treat envenoming for Echis ocellatus, Bitis arietans and Naja nigricollis.